The Council adopted the final Rangiora Town Centre Strategy in July 2020.

 It introduces a vision for what the Centre could look and feel like by 2030: Rangiora Town Centre: Charismatic and Contemporary.

 Rangiora’s retail trends are improving.
 We’ve attracted major national retailers to complement our local, boutique stores and increasingly our residents are shopping locally.
-As we find ways to encourage this further, it will strengthen our local economy and create more jobs.
-However, this Strategy is not just about businesses.
-We want to develop a vibrant town centre where people enjoy spending time and create public areas that promote our residents’ health, happiness, and wellbeing.
+However, we want to develop a vibrant town centre where people enjoy spending time and create public areas that promote our residents’ health, happiness, and wellbeing.

 The previous Rangiora Town Centre Strategy (RTC2020) has proven successful in bringing about exciting developments and greater vitality in the Town Centre.
 However with the vast majority of the key projects identified in the RTC2020 completed, it was time to stretch our aspirations further into the future.